microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Get-MgBetaIdentityB2XUserFlowIdentityProvider.md

   - `[LongRunningOperationId <String>]`: The unique identifier of longRunningOperation
   - `[MicrosoftAuthenticatorAuthenticationMethodId <String>]`: The unique identifier of microsoftAuthenticatorAuthenticationMethod
   - `[MobilityManagementPolicyId <String>]`: The unique identifier of mobilityManagementPolicy
+  - `[MultiTenantOrganizationMemberId <String>]`: The unique identifier of multiTenantOrganizationMember
   - `[NamedLocationId <String>]`: The unique identifier of namedLocation
   - `[OAuth2PermissionGrantId <String>]`: The unique identifier of oAuth2PermissionGrant
   - `[OrganizationId <String>]`: The unique identifier of organization